Spring 2025 Applications are now open!

 Discussion Format

-Each session of the program has a section of Required Materials and sometimes an exercise, which you are expected to complete in advance of the weekly meeting to help you get the most out of the program and give a better experience to your peers.
+Each session of the program has a section of Required Materials, which you are expected to complete in advance of the weekly meeting to help you get the most out of the program and give a better experience to your peers.

-We think that the Required Materials take most people about 1-2 hours to get through, and the exercise another 30-60 minutes.
-We have matched the readings and exercises so that, in total, we think it will take around 2-2.5 hours per session to prepare for the session.
+We think that the Required Materials take most people around 1 hour to get through.
 These weekly discussion group sessions help solidify the insights from the readings, and are facilitated by experienced alumni.

 Application Process

-Interested participants need to fill out the application, due February 10th.
+Interested participants need to fill out the application, due Thursday, February 6.
 Please spend less than 15 minutes on the required questions, this is not meant to be a long application!
+We may ask you to do a quick interview to help get to know you better.

 If you have questions about anything here, or about the program in general, join our slack and ask away!